sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

 Below are listed the supported platforms, along with the level of support given.
 There are 3 levels of support.

- * Fully supported
+ * 1) Fully supported - Sage is ALWAYS check on ALL these platforms BEFORE a release is made
- * Expected to work
+ * 2) Expected to work -  Sage will probably work, but it is not always tested.
- * Probably will not work, but porting is ongoing
+ * 3) Probably will not work - Porting work may be ongoing.

 Specific hardware and software for these 3 levels of support are given below.